Python-SIP/sip/sphinx/directives.rst

 This directive is use to specify part of an extract.
-An extract is a collection of arbitrary text specified as one or more parts each having the same double-quoted string *identifier*.
+An extract is a collection of arbitrary text specified as one or more parts each having the same *identifier*.
 SIP places no interpretation on an identifier, or on the contents of the extract.
 Extracts may be used for any purpose, e.g. documentation, tests etc.

 The part's optional integer *order* determines its position relative to the extract's other parts.
 If the order is not specified then the part is appended